 This is exactly how we should approach wellbeing.
 Instead of randomly engaging in wellbeing activities, we should strive to make certain behaviors a part of our daily lifestyle.
 Here’s what our panelists recommend:

 We can use the challenges we’ve faced this year to present an even better, healthier version of ourselves in 2021.
-Use these recommendations from our panelists to inspire action at your company around wellbeing, whether you’re optimizing your own wellbeing or that of your employees.
+Use these recommendations from our panelists to inspire action at your company around wellbeing, whether you're incentivizing employee wellbeing or your own.